 On completion of the assessment or consideration of the review a written summary of the assessment will be published.
-Once this has been sent to the subject member and the complainant the decision notice will be available for public inspection at the Council's offices for 6 years from the date of the assessment or review and a copy will be placed on the Councils website in line with the requirements of the Local Government (Access to Information) Act 1985 and Schedule 12A of the Local Government Act 1972.
+Once this has been sent to the subject member and the complainant the decision notice (i.e minutes of the meeting) will be available for public inspection at the Council's offices for 6 years from the date of the assessment or review and a copy will be placed on the Councils website in line with the requirements of the Local Government (Access to Information) Act 1985 and Schedule 12A of the Local Government Act 1972.